 - Avoiding Procrastination - Don't wait until the last minute

 - Learning Styles and Academic Success - Learn how to process and retain information

 TLC staff members regularly meet with students on probation to provide encouragement, discuss learning strategies, review study skills, and focus on time management issues to assist students in their quest for success.

 TLC provides testing accommodations for students with documented disabilities.
-If students are eligible for services, they must be registered with the Office of Disability Services located in the Center for Counseling and Psychological Services locate in Campbell Hall 205.
-Further information is available at 973-596-3414 or by visiting their website at http://www.njit.edu/counseling/.
+If students are eligible for services, they must be registered with the Office of Student Disability Services located in the Center for Counseling and Psychological Services located in Campbell Hall 205.